byronicone/trains/README.md

 ## Design Asssumptions Considerations
 1. I used Javascript's built-in Map to model a graph of vertices with adjacency lists.
 The values of vertex, edge, and weight (distance) were simple enough to not require extraneous code.
 Should the problem get more complex - requiring descriptions of towns, special considerations for a subset of routes, etc - it may be worth creating unique objects like City (vertex) and Route (edge/weight) but nothing in this problem anticipates that.
 I prefer to keep a simple MVP oriented approach.

 2. For modeling the key/value or neighborMap, I debated between an adjacency matrix vs adjacency list.
-In my opinion the former has too large a storage cost at O(n^2) to justify the time savings of adding/removing edges (which is not a part of the problem statement anyway)
+In my opinion the former has too large a storage cost at O(n^2) to justify the time savings of adding/removing edges (which is not a part of the problem statement anyway).
+I nested a second Map ( of neighborName, neighborDistance) in the value of cityMap's keys to model an adjacency list.

 ### TODO
 -Add method to add routes instead of doing it inline (for clarity)